adityapk00/zqw-docs/docs/troubleshooting.md

 ## Some of my shielded transactions are not displayed in the transaction tab

-By default `zcashd` does not store outgoing shielded transactions.
+By default, `zcashd` does not store outgoing shielded transactions.
 To overcome this, zec-qt-wallet will store shielded sends locally and this option may be disabled and any saved transactions cleared.
 If you are missing any outgoing shielded transactions check that the option to **Remember shielded transactions** is selected in the [wallet options](/using-zec-qt-wallet/#remember-shielded-transactions).
 There is no way (currently) of recovering the information about outgoing fully shielded spends if this option is disabled.

 ## Sending from Sprout address to Sapling gives an error

 You cannot send directly from a Sprout address (zc) to a Sapling address (zs) as it must pass through the [Sapling turnstile](https://z.cash/blog/sapling-addresses-turnstile-migration/).
 See the details on the [turnstile migration](/turnstile-migration) for details on how to move your funds from a Sprout address to a Sapling one in a privacy-preserving way.

 ## How to perform a wallet rescan